Manual

 An identity follows a natural progression as data accumulates:

-- Continuously updated — Every new event triggers a scoring update.
-Scores rise or fall as behavior patterns emerge.
-Confidence increases with data volume.
+3. Continuously updated — Every new event triggers a scoring update.
+Scores rise or fall as behavior patterns emerge, and confidence grows with data volume.

-- Alerts triggered — If alert rules are configured, they evaluate after each scoring update.
-When thresholds are crossed, your team is notified through the channels you've set up.
+4. Alerts triggered — Configured alert rules evaluate after each scoring update.
+When thresholds are crossed, Dregs notifies your team through the channels you've set up.

-- Badges applied — Badge rules settle after scoring.
-Identities gain or lose badges as their scores change, providing a quick visual classification in the dashboard and in webhook payloads.
+5. Badges applied — Badge rules settle after scoring.
+Identities gain or lose badges as their scores change, giving a quick visual classification in the dashboard and in webhook payloads.

-There is no "end" to the lifecycle.
+The lifecycle has no end.
 As long as an identity keeps generating events, Dregs keeps scoring.
-Identities that go inactive retain their last known scores and are periodically re-evaluated to ensure accuracy.
+Inactive identities retain their last known scores and undergo periodic re-evaluation for accuracy.

-Identities are searchable by ID, display name, and email in the dashboard.
-Use the search bar on the Identities page to quickly find specific users, or filter by score ranges to surface the most suspicious accounts.
+The dashboard lets you search identities by ID, display name, and email.
+Use the search bar on the Identities page to find specific users, or filter by score ranges to surface the most suspicious accounts.